FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/detection_threshold.md

 ---

-### ✅ Recommended setting
+### ✅ Recommended Setting

-The default value of **10 degrees** offers a balanced compromise with the standard settings for corner lengths, links, and distances.
+The default value of **10 degrees** provides a **balanced compromise**, working well with standard corner lengths, link thresholds, and distances.

-Depending on your use case:

-- **Lower** the value to increase sensitivity and detect more corners
+You can adjust this setting based on your specific needs:

-- **Raise** the value slightly to reduce false positives or signal noise
+- **Decrease** the value to make detection more sensitive, which helps identify minor or fast corners.

-As you become more familiar with the tool and its behavior, you can experiment with lowering the threshold to increase sensitivity.
-However, doing so may require fine-tuning your distance, corner filtering and pacenote offset settings to maintain output quality.
+- **Increase** the value slightly if nearby corners are being grouped together and detected as a single corner.

+Lowering the detection threshold doesn’t always lead to better results or higher-quality notes.
+In some cases, a higher threshold can be more effective.
+Detecting very low-intensity corners may cause issues, such as difficulty distinguishing between consecutive, closely spaced corners.

 > 📌 Note: Raw steering data is pre-processed — it’s down-sampled and filtered to reduce signal noise near the threshold level and to improve performance.